TrustedFloppa/Aspire-E5-575G-Hackintosh/SettingUpTheEFI.md

 SSDTs and custom DSDTs(.aml) go in ACPI folder Kexts(.kext) go in Kexts folder
 Firmware drivers(.efi) go in the Drivers folder

+# Now with all this done, head to [Gathering Files](https://www.google.com) to get the needed kexts and firmware drivers